oscarotero/simple-crud/README.md

 ### Default queries modifiers

-Sometimes you need the same query modifiers again and again.
-For example, in our blog we want to select always the posts with the condition `isActived = 1`.
-To avoid the repetition you may want to define this modifier as default, so it's applied always:
+Let's say we want to select always the posts with the condition `isActived = 1`.
+To avoid the need to add this "where" modifier again and again, you may want to define this as default, so it's applied always:

 ```php
 $db->post->addQueryModifier('select', function ($query) {